-The Career Management Center assists students in developing, managing, and implementing career plans and strategies through a number of programs and resources.
+The Career Management Center assists students in all phases of developing, managing, and implementing career plans and strategies.

 The Career Management Center advises students on a wide range of career development issues, including but not limited to creating effective résumés, honing interview skills, exploring summer internship options, and discussing opportunities for post-graduation jobs or study.